AOpen AX4SG Max - Benchmarks with and without PBEPage: 1/2

-Acting as similar as PAT in uplifting the system performance, PBE enable users to optimize the accessing speed and quality between the CPU and Memory to 3% or 5%.
-Theoretically speaking, CPU must go through some standard paths to access memory.
-However, with a optimized path created, CPU may access memory in a faster way without going through standard paths.
+Acting as similar as PAT in uplifting the system performance, PBE enables users to optimize the accessing speed and quality between the CPU and Memory to 3% or 5%.
+Theoretically speaking, the CPU must go through some standard paths to access memory.
+However, with an optimized path created, the CPU may access memory in a faster way without going through standard paths.
 Therefore, PBE effectively shortened the distance between CPU and memory and thus increasing system performance as a matter of fact.
 And what makes PBE an excellent function of all is that it applies on all 865 series motherboard

 Intel Pentium 4 2.8C (800MHz FSB)

 2x Corsair XMS3500C2 256MB RAM (running at DDR400 @ 2-6-3-3)

 MSI GeForce 4 Ti4200 with 128MB RAM 3D Card

 First we check out some application benchmarks, we start with the SiSoftware Sandra 2003 Benchmark suite :